sunriselayer/gitbook/learn/sr/pos.md

 # PoS

 Sunrise's Proof of Stake mechanism is based on Cosmos SDK staking module, which supports Delegated Proof of Stake.
-So even if you can't build a validator node, you can stake your $SR by using the delegation function and participate in block validations and governances.
+So even if you can't build a validator node, you can stake your `$SRG` by using the delegation function and participate in block validations and governances.

 ## How to do staking